• Home

 The then and now film location photo above shows the Culver Hotel in downtown Culver City, California.
 Back in 1933, it was surrounded by busy streets.
 The street on the east side of the hotel (Washington Blvd) has been rerouted and in its place today is a pedestrian mall.

-You can view all the then and now filming location photos from this movie on Page 2 of the Other Comedy Movies Filming Locations Photo Galleries by clicking here if you've made a small donation to the site and are a current member.
+If you've made a small donation to the site and are a current member, you can view all the then and now filming location photos from this movie on page 2 of the Other Comedy Movies Filming Locations Photo Galleries by clicking here:

 To help support the site and unlock all the content, click here to make a small donation and become a member.
 Thank you!